branaphy/good-morning/README.md

 The difference in Speech Rate may be related to the individual's life rhythm and energy level.
 Slower speech rates in the morning may reflect a lower energy state upon awakening, in which the laryngeal muscles are tense, resulting in slower articulation.
 In the evening, as the day progresses, the individual may be more active, with a slight increase in speech rate.

 In conclusion, XXXXXX

+Contribution
+All authors of the project participated in the discussion on project goals, Brandi proposed the idea and Page proposed the sentence of the experiment.
+Everyone participated in the experiment and processed the respective audio data via Praat to get the formant table, vowel space area and speech rate.
+Brandi created a repository in GitHub to store the data and wrote introductions, methods and results sections.
+Xueying edited and ran the R-file used to make unified plots of speech rate and Vowel Space Area to better present.
+Yilan wrote the methods, results and wrote the first version of the abstract.
+Page and Xueying worked for the slides and Yi, Yilan, Brandi were responsible for presenting it.
+All authors together rewrote the abstract into the final version.